LeroyFromBerlin/smp_pipeline/README.md

 4) initialize DBT and transform the data in such a way that the final output can be fetched in a 1- or 2-line query locally from Snowflake at a later stage.
 This happens in the two models ii_transform and iii_output

-> **_NOTE:_** I ran into a permission issue when running dbt with DBT struggling to access the Snowflake db.
-The models I created make sense to me and should work but I did not have the time to debug this and actually test them.
+> **_NOTE:_** I ran into a permission issue when running DBT: with DBT struggling to access the Snowflake db.
+The models I created make sense to me conseptually and should work but I did not have the time to debug this and actually test them.
 Because of that I ran the queries locally in Snowflake to have something presentable.

 5) Answer the questions